Exact structures and maximal canonically Jordan recoverable subcategories for modules over type $A$ algebras: Gen-Sub operators on exact categories

 From now on, by abusing notations, we identify a short exact sequence with its isomorphism class of short exact sequences.
 Fix a subcollection $\mathcal{E}$ of short exact sequences in $\mathscr{A}$.
 A short exact sequence is said to be \new{$\mathcal{E}$-exact} (or \new{$\mathcal{E}$-admissible}) if $\xi \in \mathcal{E}$.
 In such a case, we say that the map $f$ is said to be an \new{$\mathcal{E}$-monomorphism}, and the map $g$ is said to be an \new{$\mathcal{E}$-epimorphism}.
 Considering the short exact sequences up to isomorphism, the definitions of $\mathcal{E}$-exact sequences, $\mathcal{E}$-monomorphisms, and short $\mathcal{E}$-epimorphisms are interdependent, uniquely determining each other within this framework.

 Quillen's original formulation of exact structures thus encapsulates these relationships, providing a robust foundation for applying homological constructs in settings that deviate from traditional abelian categories.
-The Quillen definition can be rephrased as follows.
+Quillen’s definition can be rephrased as follows.

 \begin{definition} A collection $\mathcal{E}$ of short exact sequence in $\mathscr{A}$ is an \emph{exact structure} on $\mathscr{A}$ whenever $\mathcal{E}$ satisfies the following axioms: \begin{enumerate}[label=$(\mathsf{ES} \arabic*)$,itemsep=1mm] \item All the split short exact sequences are in $\mathcal{E}$;